-If you have concerns then please firstly discuss these with your child's teacher.
-This then may result in a referral to the school Special Educational Needs and Disability Coordinator (SENDCo).
+- If you have concerns then please firstly discuss these with your child's teacher.
+This then may result in a referral to the school Special Educational Needs and Disability Coordinator (SENDCo). - All parents will be listened to.
+Their views and their aspirations for their child will be central to the assessment and provision that is provided by the school.